-At the age of 26, Fayzi is a sensational young prospect at 135 pounds.
-Before his debut, he was an elite amateur at the international level – a two-time Olympic representative for his native Uzbekistan and the gold medalist at 141 pounds at the 2016 Olympic Games.
+At the age of 26, Fayzi is a one-year pro.
+A sensational young prospect at 135 pounds, he was an elite amateur at the international level before his debut – a two-time Olympic representative for his native Uzbekistan and the 141-pound gold medalist at the 2016 Olympic Games.
 He also won silver medals at the 2015 Asian Championships and World Championships.

-After signing with Top Rank in 2017, Fayzi fought three times in his first five months as a pro.
+After signing with Top Rank in 2017, Fayzi fought five times in his first 15 months as a pro.

-In his last fight on September 22 in Tucson, Arizona, Fayzi won an eight-round unanimous decision against Victor Rosas.
+In his last fight on July 14, 2018, in New Orleans, he won an eight-round unanimous decision against previously undefeated prospect Kevin Johnson.

 “I train at my manager’s gym – it’s called Boxing Laboratory.
 Abror Tursonpolatov has been my trainer since I first started boxing.